cvaldivia83/lewagon_reboot/iteration/female_students/README.md

 You will receive an array of hashes with the infos of all candidates.

 Create a method that returns only female applicants for this position.

+Don't forget to rake to take some ideas on how to solve this. ;)